denuca/guess-the-word.python/VERCEL_DEPLOYMENT.md

-# Q-Words Vercel Deployment Guide
+# Guess The Word Vercel Deployment Guide

 ## 🚀 Deploy to Vercel

-Deploy the Q-Words accessible word-guessing game to Vercel in minutes with serverless functions.
+Deploy the Guess The Word accessible word-guessing game to Vercel in minutes with serverless functions.

 ### Prerequisites